 The grieving process can indeed start before the event when painful decisions have to be made.
-During this process those around us can say well-meaning but unhelpful things which may make us feel as though we are over reacting in some way.
+During this process, those around us can say well-meaning but unhelpful things which may make us feel as though we are over reacting in some way.
 Please know that this is not the case and that your feelings are your feelings and there is no right or wrong way to react in this situation.
-Everyone is different.
+Your feelings are valid and everyone is different.

 As a low cost alternative to counselling, we have written a book called ‘How To Recover From Pet Loss – Supporting You On Your Journey to Acceptance’ which is available on Amazon. http://mybook.to/RecoverFromPetLoss